AnaBondiguel/ruby-flowershop-app/README.md

     puts ""
 end

-Also, I used the command line argrments for the delivery service of the flower shop with if and else statement.
+Also, I used the command line arguments for the delivery service of the flower shop with if and else statement.

 if answer == "yes"